john-doherty/offline-geo-from-ip/README.md

 # offline-geo-from-ip

-Get geo location information from an IP address.
+Get geo location information from an IP address without an internet connection.

 This is a forked version of [geo-from-ip](https://github.com/VikramTiwari/geo-from-ip) modified to include a local database.

 ## Installation